-Digicor offers an alternative solution that makes the switch to digital printing in a production environment feasible and affordable.
+Digicor is a patent and technology package that offers an alternative solution that makes the switch to digital printing in a production environment feasible and affordable.

 Short run-lengths, reduced time to market, stock & waste reduction, and design variations are just some of the advantages delivered by digital printing with Digicor.

 Our partner in research and development is AGFA, the Belgian inkjet ink manufacturer, known for both its UV and water based inks.